ansys/pydyna/README.rst

 In the PyDYNA installation, the ``docker`` directory has two child
 directories:

-- ``pre``: Provides the interface for creating DYNA input decks.
-  This service includes highly abstracted APIs for setting up LS-DYNA input decks.
-Included are DynaMech, DynaIGA, DynaICFD, DynaSALE, DynaEM, and DynaAirbag.
+- ``pre``: Contains the ``ls-pre`` Docker image of the ``pre`` subpackage.
+This subpackage provides a service with highly abstracted APIs for creating and setting up DYNA input decks for DynaMech, DynaIGA, DynaICFD, DynaSALE, DynaEM, and DynaAirbag.
-- ``solver``: Contains the code for interfacing directly with the Ansys LS-DYNA solver.
-Because LS-DYNA is primarily a batch solver with very limited interactive capabilities, the code in this directory is similarly limited.
+- ``solver``: Contains the ``dynasolver`` Docker image of the ``solver`` subpackage.
+This subpackage provides a service with highly abstracted APIs for interacting directly with the Ansys LS-DYNA solver.
+Because LS-DYNA is primarily a batch solver with very limited interactive capabilities, this service is similarly limited.
 The target use case is that LS-DYNA is running in a container environment such as Docker or Kubernetes.
-The code in the ``solver`` directory allows you to push input files to the container, start LS-DYNA and monitor its progress, and then retrieve results (RST) files.`
+Using this service, you can push input files to the container, start LS-DYNA and monitor its progress, and then retrieve Ansys solver results (RST) files.

 Once you have results, you can use the Ansys Data Processing Framework (DPF), which is designed to provide numerical simulation users and engineers with a toolbox for accessing and transforming simulation data.
-DPF can access data from Ansys solver result files and from several files with neutral formats, including CSV, HDF5, and VTK.
+DPF can access data from Ansys solver RST files and from several files with neutral formats, including CSV, HDF5, and VTK.
 Using DPF's various operators, you can manipulate and transform this data.